 Quenelles are a traditional mixture of dough, cream, egg yolk, and and sometimes pike fish.
 In Lyon, quenelles are enjoyed as an appetizer, starter, or as a main dish.

-The quenelle is a sausage-shaped pastry that is cooked in a creamy sauce.
+The quenelle is a sausage-shaped dough that is cooked in a creamy sauce.
 It is also sometimes served with other dishes, such as veal, rice and salad.
 The original recipe is believed to have been created in the 1800s, when the pike fish was abound in the Rhône-Alpes region.

 The plain dumpling, simply called quenelle lyonnaise nature, was mainly eaten during the World War II when France was experiencing severe meat and fish shortages.
 Later, with many a Michelin-starred chef based in Lyon, including the legendary Paul Bocuse adding their own variations to it, the dish became famous all over France.